How the business that Slobozhenko was involved in actually works.

 I see many people write about Slobozhenko’s business, but no one has written how “arbitration” actually works.
 I was brought to arbitrage forums several years ago when I needed to learn how advertising on Facebook works.
 These people discuss their affairs without hiding, apparently there is no secret here.

 So here it is.
-If you see intrusive, unpleasant ads on Google - “the fish will bite like crazy,” saggy bellies, mushrooms climbing out of jars and wonderful flashlights that can scare dogs and hammer nails - that’s all of them.
+If you see intrusive, unpleasant ads on Google - “the fish will bite like mad,” saggy bellies, mushrooms climbing out of jars and wonderful flashlights that can scare dogs and hammer nails - that’s all of them.
 Arbitrators.
 People who are paid as intermediaries for bringing buyers to sellers’ websites (why they advertise exactly this and exactly this way - I don’t know, apparently, such advertising works).

 Unlike Google, Facebook bans such advertising.
 On Facebook, for example, it is prohibited to show the belly “before and after” of a weight loss product, not to mention the penis “before and after” of an enlargement product.
 But affiliates continue to launch it despite the ban.
 How?